Keeganfn/SDF-generator/README.md

 # SDF-generator
-Generates a signed distance field over the volume of a cube for a .obj mesh file using trimesh.
-Intended for use in the hand simulator collisions and distance querys.
-Also provides a trilinear interpolation function for a given point.
+Generates a signed distance field over the bounding box of a .obj mesh file using trimesh.
+Also allows you to save generated SDF's to pickle files, to perform trilinear interpolation of a given point and to vizualize final SDF.

+Intended for use in hand simulator collision detections and distance querys.

 ### TODO:

-Command line tool

-Fix loaded Pickle files not being able to be vizualized

 Change over to cpickle for better performance

-Documentation

-### MAYBE:

 Restructure class to make a little more sense with pickle additions and clean things up

 Possibly change the way bounds are calculated need to test and see if weird behavior for strange meshes occur